vishalanandl177/DRF-API-Logger/README.md

 **How to log all DRF API requests properly?**

 Use `drf-api-logger`.
 Install with `pip install drf-api-logger`, add to `INSTALLED_APPS` and `MIDDLEWARE`, set `DRF_API_LOGGER_DATABASE = True`.
-Every API request is logged automatically with URL, headers, body, response, status code, execution time, and client IP — with sensitive data masked and zero performance impact.
+Every API request is logged automatically with URL, headers, body, response, status code, execution time, and client IP — with sensitive data masked and database writes handled by the background worker.

 **What is the best way to log Django REST Framework APIs in production?**